John-Auerbach/VLEO-DSMC/README.md

 For the decomposed geometries (`in.cube` and `in.auto_surf_decomp`), drag is decomposed into:
 - **Ram drag:** Forces on x-normal faces (front/back)
 - **Skin friction:** Forces on y/z-normal faces (side walls)

+The alternate momentum flux method was removed in commit 21a5f46 due to issues with SPARTA's transparent surface flux measurement.

 ### Output Files